 From here, start piling again. 🙂 I typically have a scan pile, a shred pile, a pile for things that Noah or I need to deal with ASAP, and a pile of sentimental items (like cards, pictures, or notes).

-Scan Pile – We try to use a paperless system in our home as much as possible, so if it's anything of importance that's going to be needed in the future, I make a pile to scan into Evernote.
-I go into a lot of detail about how we follow this system in this older post – but, in summary, Evernote is just a digital filing cabinet that lets me organize our documents without actually having to save them.
+We try to use a paperless system in our home as much as possible, so if it's anything of importance that's going to be needed in the future, I make a pile to scan into Evernote.
+In quick summary, Evernote is just a digital filing cabinet that lets me organize our documents without actually having to save them.

 With the Evernote app, I'm able to easily scan any important documents in with the camera on my phone.
 The app captures each document and saves as a pdf, making your database easily searchable for anything you might need in the future.
 The best part – you always have your important documents with you!
 I can't tell you how many times this has saved me.

 Here's a little peek into my Evernote desktop after I scan everything in.
 I simply title each note with an appropriate name (usually “date – family member – explanation”)and file away into its folder.
 For example, for this scan, I'd label it “4/21 – Leslie – Walgreens” and file into FSA Receipts.
 Super easy.

 After scanning, those documents join other important (but not needed) documents in the shred pile.
 I have a small shredder that's worth its weight in gold – anything with important information is shredded around here.
 I highly recommend having your own shredder in your home, rather than relying on taking it to work or a shred event.
 This makes sure it's actually done periodically, rather than piled in a corner to create more clutter.